jacovaut/PFE_Eurobot_2026/README.md

 ## Docker
 to start a container :
-- If on windows, use wsl
+- If on windows, use wsl and launch Docker Desktop
 - Navigate to devcontainer
 - `sudo chmod +x ./Start-container.bash`
 - `sudo ./Start-contaier.bash`